 Since the creation of the National Cervical Screening Program in 1991, rates of Cervical cancer have halved.
-The Program has been renewed and will be implemented on 1st December 2017 along with a number of changes, which recognise the introduction of a vaccine against specific strains of the human papilloma virus (HPV) which is the main cause of most cervical cancers, as well as improved scientific evidence and technology.
+The Program was renewed and implemented on 1st December 2017, recognising the introduction of a vaccine against specific strains of the human papilloma virus (HPV) which is the main cause of most cervical cancers, as well as improved scientific evidence and technology.

-It is a current recommendation that all women aged between 18 and 69 that have been sexually active have regular pap smears every two years.
-Once the National Cervical Screening Program is implemented in December 2017 this will change to a human papillomavirus (HPV) test every five years for women aged 25-74.
-The first Cervical Screening Test will be due two years after the previous Pap test.
+The previous cervical cancer screening program in Australia recommended that all women aged between 18 and 69 that have been sexually active have regular pap smears every two years.
+The renewed Cervical Screening Program was implemented in December 2017, and cervical screening in Australia is now based on the human papillomavirus (HPV), which is recommended every five years for women aged 25-74.
+The first HPV Test will be due two years after the previous Pap test.
 Read here for more detailed information about the changes.